John Joseph McCort: Auxiliary Bishop of Philadelphia

 On June 28, 1912, McCort was appointed auxiliary bishop of Philadelphia and titular bishop of Azotus by Pope Pius X. He received his episcopal consecration on September 17, 1912, from Archbishop Edmond Francis Prendergast, with Bishops John W. Shanahan and John Edmund Fitzmaurice serving as co-consecrators, at the Cathedral of Saints Peter and Paul in Philadelphia As auxiliary bishop, he assisted Prendergast with the administration of the archdiocese while retaining his role as pastor of Our Mother of Sorrows.
 He was instrumental in founding Misericordia Hospital (now Mercy Philadelphia Hospital) and West Philadelphia Catholic High School for Boys.

 On June 22, 1916, McCort was notified of his appointment as Bishop of Monterey-Los Angeles by Pope Benedict XV.
-However, Prendergast wrote to Rome with McCort's consent, asking them to rescind the appointment, so that McCort could continue to assist the ailing Pendergast in Philadelphia.
+However, Prendergast wrote to the Holy See with McCort's consent, asking that the appointment be rescinded, so that McCort could continue to assist the ailing Prendergast in Philadelphia.
 Benedict XV accepted Prendergast's request in November 1916.

 Following Prendergast's death in February 1918, there was considerable public support in Philadelphia for McCort's appointment as archbishop.
-However, the appointment ultimately went to Dennis Joseph Dougherty, the Bishop of Buffalo and McCort's former colleague at St. Charles Borromeo Seminary.
+However, the appointment ultimately went to Dennis Joseph Dougherty, the Bishop of Buffalo and McCort's former student at St. Charles Borromeo Seminary.
 McCort had a strained relationship with Dougherty, especially after McCort resigned from several diocesan positions following Dougherty's appointment.